 - Semi-annual reports are due 30 days after each 6-month reporting period.
 A final report, which takes the place of a semi-annual report at the end of a grant's final year, is due within 90 days of the project’s completion date.

-- The Financial Status Report (SF-425) (PDF) is required annually, 30 days after the end of each budget period for grants with multiple budget periods, unless otherwise noted in the NoA.
+- The Federal Financial Report (SF-425) (PDF) is required annually, 30 days after the end of each budget period for grants with multiple budget periods, unless otherwise noted in the NoA.
 Final reports are due 90 days after the end of the project period.
 For grants where the budget period and the project period are the same, an annual report is due 30 days after each 12 month period effective with the start date of the award.
 A final report is due 90 days after the end of the project period.
 Any project funds that remain unobligated at the end of the project period as reported on the SF-425 are de-obligated at closeout and returned to the Treasury, unless the grantee has requested an extension during the time the grant was active.

 - For AoA’s Title III State Formula Grants, the SF-425 is required semi-annually.
 A supplemental form to the SF-425 report is also required.
 The revised supplemental form and instructions, which was approved by OMB on November 12, 2014, can be downloaded.

 - Federal Awardee Performance and Integrity Information System Reporting.